rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 to be uploaded to the auth service is not possible.
 Instead the auth service must accept a binary upload of the `.tar` file which it can then proxy to long term storage.
 This will be done using the `UploadEncryptedSessionRecording` streaming RPC.
-When using S3 compatible long term storage, the auth service will need to use the `PutObject` API rather than performing a multipart upload.
-This is to prevent any loss of parts that would make decryption impossible.
+Each part will then be written to long term storage using ourt existing multipart upload functionality.

 ### Protocols